Chamirti/AutoSafeMPC/README.md

 ### Level 1 — `level1_llm_baseline.py` — LLM Only (No Safety Filter)

-Claude receives the CartPole state as natural language and returns a control action.
+LLama receives the CartPole state as natural language and returns a control action.
 There is no mathematical safety guarantee.
 Errors compound, and the pole falls reliably during and after the wind window.